OfficeDev/teams-toolkit/templates/scenarios/ts/link-unfurling/README.md

       "body": [
         {
           "type": "TextBlock",
-          "text": "Your reponse was sent to the app", "size": "Medium",
+          "text": "Your response was sent to the app", "size": "Medium",
           "weight": "Bolder",
           "wrap": true